This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Nuremberg was also the location of the Nuremberg Trials which took place after the Second World War, in which former Nazi leaders were indicted and tried as war criminals by the International Military Tribunal.

-The medieval city walls and the Pegnitz River meandering through the city, lined with historic bridges and picturesque views, add to Nuremberg’s undeniable allure.
+There is a lot to do in Nuremberg, as the medieval city walls and the Pegnitz River meander through the city, lined with historic bridges and picturesque views.
 Nuremberg’s fusion of rich history, vibrant culture, and festive spirit earn it a well-deserved spot on this list.

 9. Munich